isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 # Implementing a Content Hub Adapter for CoreMedia Assets

+## Versioning

+The implementation of this tutorial may differ depending on the CoreMedia version you are using.
+To ensure that the version is compatible, please check for the corresponding branch name.
+For example, if your CoreMedia version is 2001.2, checkout the branch "2001.2" of this tutorial.

 ## Introduction

 In this tutorial we show how a Headless Server client can be implemented with Java in order to access CoreMedia assets.